sovrynn/ecdo/2-ADHOC-EVIDENCE/physical-evidence/animal-remains/README.md

 ## Cuvier Books

-In `books/` you can find several books written by Cuvier about animal and vegetable remains that he predicted came from sudden disasters.
+In `7-LITERATURE` you can find the PDFs of several Georges Cuvier's books, from which the following quotes are from.

 ![cuvier](img/cuvier1.jpg "cuvier")
 ![cuvier](img/cuvier2.jpg "cuvier")